oga114/200Days10minCode/log.md

 ✅ Developing a web system using TypeScript

 I feel like I was able to perform as I expected today.Maybe I should have skipped breakfast and lunch.

+Day 125：
+🔹 Focus:TypeScript
+✅ Developing a web system using TypeScript